-The SC119TQ-R700UBP has an innovative cooling design that features five sets of 4-cm counter-rotating fans located in the middle section of the chassis.
+The SC219TQ-R920UBP has an innovative cooling design that features four 8-cm fans located in the middle section of the chassis.
 There is a "Fan Speed Control Mode" setting in BIOS that allows chassis fan speed to be determined by system temperature.
-The power supply module also includes a cooling fan.